carvel-dev/carvel/content/kapp-controller/docs/latest/debugging.md

 ### Debugging App CRs

-Failures can arise from from fetch, template, deploy, or delete steps for an App CR.
+Failures can arise from fetch, template, deploy, or delete steps for an App CR.
 These failures correspond to issues with runtime information declared in the App CR's spec.

 Errors are reported as stderr from associated tools used in kapp-controller (i.e. vendir, imgpkg, kbld, ytt, kapp, and helm)